Agile Requirements Engineering

 Use Impact mapping and story mapping to classify and order your functionality.
 Story mapping works hand in hand with the release plan artifact I cited in a previous post.
 You have not only the key functionality you want to deliver, but also a tentative plan when you will deliver them.

-Vision, roadmap, and release plan are needed artefacts for any product development using Scrum as a development approach.
+Vision, roadmap, and release plan are necessary artifacts for any product development using Scrum as a development approach.
 The mapping identifies the stories to realize in a release to satisfy the customer’s needs.
 A nice discussion of these concepts can be found in Strategize [2].

-The nice think is that impact mapping and story mapping are quite compatible with design thinking.
+The nice thing is that impact mapping and story mapping are quite compatible with design thinking.
 We can nicely connect the different directions used in agile product development and marketing departments.

 Each specification story has acceptance criteria.
 These criteria are the specifications of your product.